Square Peg; Round Hole. Story of My Life.

 - Being laid off gave me a heart for others in career transition.

 When we look back on our lives and start connecting the dots, we will notice patterns that have created the person we are today, patterns that give us our unique purpose.
 And we are also reminded that we are talented co-creators with the Universe, creating our experience and giving our lives meaning.

 So when I look back on my short life so far, I can see clearly now that “not fitting in” was the best thing that’s ever happened to me.

-Michael Thomas Sunnarborg is a career coach, author, and founder of The White Box Club™—FREE meetings and resources for people in career transition.
+Michael Thomas Sunnarborg is a career coach, author, and founder of The White Box Club™—live coaching and resources for people in career transition.
 Learn more at michaelcreative.com

 Overwhelmed?
 Stressed?
 Ready to take your relationships, career, and daily life to the next level?
 Join me as I lead you through a series of conversations that will leave you inspired, motivated and empowered.
 The first course in Pathways to Mastery begins Nov.
 19, so register early as spots are limited.
 More information at michaelcreative.com/engage